 Saddleback College provides several types of financial assistance to eligible students.
 Most forms of financial aid require financial need.
 Students are encouraged to apply for financial aid each year, as financial circumstances can change from year to year.
 For more information on each type of financial aid available and eligibility requirements, click on the corresponding link.

-Remember, all outstanding tasks must be completed before any funds are disbursed.
-To check your financial aid status, log in to https://saddleback.verifymyfafsa.com.
+NOTE: Remember, all outstanding tasks must be completed before any funds are disbursed.
+Click here to check your financial aid status.

 State of California Grants (for eligible FAFSA and CADAA Applicants)